dustinlyons/nixos-config/README.md

 This is a Nix configuration that runs on MacOS, NixOS, or both at the same time.
 It's also a good example of a MacOS Nix flake.

 I use this daily on my 💻 M1 Macbook Pro and an 🖥️ x86 PC in my office.
+Installation steps below.
 ## Layout
 ```
 .